 As part of the recently updated Water Allocation Policy, developments can now receive Bonus Points for implementing recommendations of the Affordable Knightdale Plan.
 The Applicant is requesting 10 Bonus Points from this category.
-According to the Master Plan, the inclusion of townhomes and the cottage court development pattern towards the center of the subject properties is the rationale for this request (Expand Housing Options).
-Additional information on how this Plan recommendation will be achieved, what these areas looks like, and how the current neighborhood design furthers the goals of the Plan is still required.
+According to the original Master Plan, the inclusion of townhomes and the cottage court development pattern towards the center of the subject properties is the rationale for this request (Expand Housing Options).
+Additional information on how this Plan recommendation will be achieved, what these areas will look like, and how the current neighborhood design furthers the goals of the Plan is still required.
 Staff also encourage the Applicant to implement additional recommendations of the Plan.
+The Applicant updated their PUD Document (Pages 6 & 7) to include additional narrative on how their proposal aligns with and furthers the goals of Affordable Knightdale.